slsa-framework/slsa/docs/spec/v1.0/threats.md

 output.[^preimage] (Reminder: Provenance is only a claim that a particular artifact was *built*, not that it was *published* to a particular registry.)

-*Example 1:* A legitimate MyPackage artifact has digest `abcdef` and is built from source repo `good/my-package`.
+*Example:* A legitimate MyPackage artifact has digest `abcdef` and is built from source repo `good/my-package`.
 A malicious build from source repo `evil/my-package` claims that it build artifact `abcdef` when it did not.
 Solution: Verifier rejects because the source location does not match; the forged digest is irrelevant.

-*Example 2:* Adversary builds a legitimate version of MyPackage with provenance that would be acceptable to verifiers, but does not publish it to a package registry.
-Solution: This is out of scope of SLSA.

 [^preimage]: Technically this requires the artifact to be known to the
     adversary.
 If they only know the digest but not the actual contents, they